 The berths are very convenient for the town and the yacht club.

-Water is available alongside by arrangement with the harbour master.
+Apart from on the pontoons, water is available alongside by arrangement with the harbour master.
 It is located on the South Pier near the fishing landing davit.
-Electricity is only available by arrangement and the supply is near the crane, again on the South Pier.
+Electricity is only available on the pontoons or on the Quay by arrangement and the supply is near the crane,

 There are security arrangements in the harbour with CCTV and 24-hour patrols.

 The harbour master makes available weather forecasts and tidal data at his office on the North side of the harbour.
 He is also the one to arrange diesel fuel for your boat.
-Bottled Gas is available (01262 676604 Hall Bros.).
+Bottled Gas is available (01262 679797 AKM.) but it is a fair old hike out of town.

 Engine servicing and repairs can be handled locally and there is a chandler at the West side of the harbour.